Exaii2/blender-creature-limb-drawer/README.md

 Each can be used by setting the respective GeometryNodes modifier to the geometry.
 The geometry nodes are basically the same, except for the used collections for the LimbParts.
 Currently, these can be swapped manually only.
+The control structure meshes have a simple ambient occlusion based material.

 These base meshes are found in the respective collections.
 These meshes have only few detail.
 You can drag the meshes into other parts of the collections.
 Having multiple meshes in one of these collection will lead to randomized LimbParts.